micene09/scarlett/docs/api/class.md

 ## cache methods

-On a `RestClient` class instance, you will find every cache capability available as public method, for more details visit the [Built-in Cache System](/api/in-memory-cache) section.
+On a `RestClient` class instance, you will find every cache capability available as public method, for more details visit the [Cache System](/api/in-memory-cache) section.

 ## options